-OPOs were concerned that VCA donation could detrimentally impact solid organ donation.
-The VCA Transplantation Committee (Committee) performed a survey in 2016 to identify obstacles to VCA authorization and donation.
-Forty-four of the 58 OPOs in the U.S. participated and the results identified:
+Historically, OPOs have been concerned that VCA donation could detrimentally impact solid organ donation.
+The OPTN/UNOS VCA Transplantation Committee (Committee) performed a survey in 2016 to identify obstacles to VCA authorization and donation.
+Forty-four of the 58 OPOs in the U.S. participated and the results identified that:

-- Of the 19 OPOs with a written VCA recovery SOP/protocol - 39% never access the VCA candidate list before family approach, 22% access the VCA candidate list less than half the time before family approach - 67% do not have SOPs/protocols with VCA transplant programs outside their DSA - Of the 26 OPOs without a written VCA recovery SOP/protocol - 62% are considering a VCA recovery protocol in the next 12 months - Several barriers were identified (no local VCA program, distance to nearest VCA program, additional OR time at donor hospital, potential for interference with life-saving organ recovery) 8
+- Of the 18 OPOs with a written VCA recovery standard operating procedures or protocols - 7 (39%) never access the VCA candidate list before family approach, 4 (22%) access the VCA candidate list less than half the time before family approach - 12 (67%) do not have SOPs/protocols with VCA transplant programs outside their DSA - Of the 26 OPOs without a written VCA recovery SOP/protocol - o 16 (62%) are considering a VCA recovery protocol in the next 12 months - Several barriers were identified (no local VCA program, distance to nearest VCA program, additional OR time at donor hospital, potential for interference with life-saving organ recovery)

-The survey results document the need for clear guidance to the OPO community to optimize VCA authorization and procurement.
+The survey results document the need for clear guidance to the OPO community to optimize VCA authorization and recovery.

 The following guidance contains broad effective practices that apply to general VCA donation as well as specific guidance pertaining to head and neck, and upper limb donation.
 The Committee strongly encourages OPOs to collaborate with transplant hospitals that intend to perform novel VCA transplants, (e.g., larynx, penis, or uterus).
-As case volume for these novel types of VCA increase, the Committee will amend this guidance to reflect effective practices.
+As case volume for these novel types of VCA transplants increases, the Committee will amend this guidance to reflect effective practices.